pgj/freebsd-wifibox/README.md

 - When needed, `device.map` could also be placed there to teach GRUB about the virtual disk image.

-- It is possible for the guest to modify the bhyve-related configuration options by installing a `bhyve.conf` file.
-Its structure should be similar to one shipped with Wifibox itself, but it should be talking about the CPU and memory configuration only.

 The `BHYVE`, `BHYVECTL`, and `VMM_KO` variables give the location of the `bhyve`, `bhyvectl` binaries, and the `vmm.ko` kernel module respectively.
 By default, these are the ones in the base system